apptentive/apptentive-trigger-io/README.md

 The module will soon be available through the [Trigger.io Modules](https://trigger.io/modules/) page.

+##Available as a packaged module

+A packaged version of the Apptentive module can be found under the [Release](https://github.com/apptentive/apptentive-trigger-io/releases) tab of this repository.

+##Using the Apptentive module in your Trigger.io app

+Once you have successfully installed the module, you can begin using Apptentive in your Trigger.io app.

+First, set your Apptentive API key:

+	forge.internal.call('apptentive.setApiKey',
+		{
+			apiKey:"GET_YOUR_API_KEY_FROM_APPTENTIVE.COM"
+		},
+		success,
+		error
+	);

+It is very important that you set your Apptentive API key, which you can get by signing up [on our website](http://www.apptentive.com/).

+You can then begin using the features of Apptentive.
+For example, you could add a "Give Feedback" button to your interface that collects feedback via Apptentive's Message Center.

+    forge.internal.call('apptentive.presentMessageCenter', {}, success, error);

 ##Message Center

 Get feedback from your customers with the Apptentive Message Center.